Malaria Vaccines

 Malaria Vaccine Candidates 2025

 RH5.1/Matrix-M malaria vaccine developed at the University of Oxford targets blood-stage malaria, unlike previously approved malaria vaccines that target the pre-erythrocyte stage.
 The results of the phase 2b trial by Natama and colleagues indicated that RH5.1/Matrix-M had a vaccine efficacy of 55% (95% CI 20 to 75; p=0·0071) when administered at 0, 1, and 5-month intervals.
-On December 10, 2024, the researcher wrote, 'RH5.1/Matrix-M appears safe and highly immunogenic in African children and shows promising efficacy against clinical malaria when given in a delayed third-dose regimen.'
+On December 10, 2024, and February 2025, researchers wrote, 'RH5.1/Matrix-M appears safe and highly immunogenic in African children and shows promising efficacy against clinical malaria when given in a delayed third-dose regimen.'

 Sanaria Inc.'s non-replicating whole parasite PfSPZ vaccine candidate is made with a live-attenuated form of the malaria parasite Plasmodium falciparum sporozoite.
 Clinical studies have been shown to provide about 90% protection in a challenging clinical trial.
-On August 14, 2024, The Lancet published results from clinical trials that showed PfSPZ vaccination without presumptive antimalarial treatment before the first vaccine dose did not show efficacy.
+On August 14, 2024, The Lancet published clinical trial results showing that PfSPZ vaccination without presumptive antimalarial treatment before the first vaccine dose did not show efficacy.
 In the preconception trial, a related editorial, researchers speculated that the PfSPZ vaccination might avert malaria-related early pregnancy losses since parasitemia risk during the periconception period was reduced by 65 to 86%.

 The Lancet Infectious Disease published in July 2023 results from a phase 1 study evaluating the effectiveness of the Gamete vaccine Pfs230D1-EPA/Alhydrogel to zygote vaccine Pfs25-EPA/Alhydrogel.
 Pfs230D1, but not the Pfs25 vaccine, induces durable serum functional activity in Malian adults.